insyncsolutions/appseconnectdocs/_posts/Getting-Started/2021-07-03-getting-an-account.md

 - Link for APPSeCONNECT Community will enable you to stay connect with the APPSeCONNECT Community for quick support and discussions.
 ![newcustomer_registration3](/staticfiles/root/media/newcustomer_registration3.png)
 2. Clicking on `Activation link` will activate the created account.
 User will now be directed to a new window where you need to create your password meeting our password generation criteria.
 3. You need to accept the `terms and conditions` along with the `Privacy Policy` to login to APPSeCONNECT portal.
-Once you click on **Getting Started**, you will be directed to `APPSeCONNECT` documentation portal.
+Once you click on [Getting Started](/getting%20started/overview/), you will be directed to `APPSeCONNECT` documentation portal.
 ![newcustomer_registration41](/staticfiles/root/media/newcustomer_registration41.png)
 4. Once the necessary details are filled up, click on `Change and Proceed`.
 5. A message will be displayed notifying you that the password has been set successfully.
 Click on `Continue to APPSeCONNECT`.